sergillorente/GIFS-Stories/GIFT Stories.README.md

 - Another page where **FAQs** are the order of business :business_suit_levitating:.
 Increase the functionality among the 5 pages, faster interaction and an improvement on the visual aspects of the app.

-- An stricter validation process.

-- A log out process.
+- A log out process and an special set up once the user logs in.

+- Create more @media in the CSS main file to make it more responsive.

+- To add some animations and an improve design of the 5 pages.